-- Target the UMSJMSSystemResource to the SOA\Cluster as it may have changed during extend operations.
+- h.
+Target the UMSJMSSystemResource to the SOA\Cluster as it may have changed during extend operations.
 To do this, expand the Services node and then expand the Messaging node.
 Choose JMS Modules from the Domain Structure window of the Oracle WebLogic Server Administration Console.
 The JMS Modules page appears.
 Click UMSJMSSytemResource and open the Targets tab.
-Make sure all of the servers in the SOA\Cluster appear selected (including the recently cloned WLS\SOAn). - Update the SubDeployment targets for UMSJMSSystemResource to include the recently created UMS JMS Server.
+Make sure all of the servers in the SOA\Cluster appear selected (including the recently cloned WLS\SOAn). - i.
+Update the SubDeployment Targets for SOA, UMS and BPM JMS Modules (if applicable) to include the recently created JMS servers.

 To do this, expand the Services node and then expand the Messaging node.
 Choose JMS Modules from the Domain Structure window of the Oracle WebLogic Server Administration Console.
 The JMS Modules page appears.
-Click UMSJMSSystemResource (represented as a hyperlink in the Names column of the table).
-The Settings page for UMSJMSSystemResource appears.
+Click on the JMS module (for SOA: SOAJMSModule, for BPM: BPMJMSMOdule and for UMS: UMSSYtemResource) represented as a hyperlink in the Names column of the table.
+The Settings page for module appears.
 Open the SubDeployments tab.
-The UMSJMSSubDMSOA subdeployment appears.

-Note: This subdeployment module results from updating the JMS configuration for the first two servers (WLS\SOA1 and WLS\SOA2) with the Uniform Distributed Destination Script (soa-createUDD.py), which is required for the initial EDG topology setup.
+The subdeployment for the deployment module appears.
+Note: This subdeployment module name is a random name in the form of SOAJMSServerXXXXX, UMSJMSServerXXXXX, or BPMJMSServerXXXXXX, resulting from the Configuration Wizard JMS configuration for the first two servers (WLS\SOA1 and WLS\SOA2).

 Click on it.
-Add the new JMS Server for UMS called UMSJMSServer\N to this subdeployment.
-Click Save.
+Add the new JMS Server (for UMS add UMSJMSServer\N, for SOA add SOAJMSServer\N).
+Click Save and Activate.

-9. Run the pack command on SOAHOST1 to create a template pack as follows:
+10. Run the pack command on SOAHOST1 to create a template pack as follows: